 Petra’s commitment to ethical behaviour is clearly set out in the Group’s Code of Ethical Conduct (“the Code”).

-The Code is introduced by former CEO, Richard Duffy who comments: “In line with our value of “Doing it Right”, we want ethically correct behaviour to simply be the way that we do things here.
+The Code is introduced by Chief Executive Richard Duffy who comments: “In line with our value of “Doing it Right”, we want ethically correct behaviour to simply be the way that we do things here.
 It is not only part of our culture, but it is a central building block.
 This is why each and every one of us must own and identify with this Code of Ethical Conduct”.

 Petra’s business ethics support the Company’s corporate vision, mission and values and encourage and guide our employees on how to conduct themselves professionally.